syssefim/SORTIFY/README.md

 # SORTIFY♻️
+An AI-powered sustainability assistant that gamifies recycling.
+Snap a photo to instantly categorize waste (Recycle, Compost, or Trash), earn points, and compete on global leaderboards.

 ## 🚀 Key Features

 * 📸 **Smart Scanning:** Instant image recognition classifies waste as Recyclable, Compostable, or Trash.